-Smart farming represents the employment of cuttingedge information and communication technology in agriculture.
+Smart farming represents the employment of cutting-edge information and communication technology in agriculture.
 The purpose of smart farming is to create an optimal efficient balance between the cost and the produced goods volume using intelligent and effective specific analysis, planning and observation.
 Its significance will increase further in the future and cause an ultimate impact on customer satisfaction and long-lasting relationship with customers.
-The Russian Agricultural Bank estimates the global market potential of smart farming technologies at USD 240 billion by 2050.33 The company's management sees particularly high chances to occupy a considerable market share in this sector and is therefore looking into smart farming requirements.
+Smart farming technologies sector grows by 15-20% p.a.33, which is supported by the relevant figures of sales revenue of the Group in ruble terms during the last several years.
+The company's management sees particularly high chances to occupy a considerable market share in this sector and is therefore looking into smart farming requirements.
 The company was successful in filling the gap caused by the departure of John Deere with new partners, including from China; together with the new partners the Company works on the new generation of equipment.
-The pilot project which was started in the previous years together with the related party Ekosem-Agrar Group, has provided the Company with the valuable experience, as smart farming is particularly relevant for the development of large companies.
-In the meantime, a dedicated department for the Smart Farming operations analyzes the market in search of new solutions and opportunities to broaden the Ekotechnika Smart Farming portfolio.
-Management deems it important to switch the focus from selling the Smart Farming products to rendering Smart Farming Services.
+Moreover, it works on irrigation equipment sector.
+The Company's brand portfolio includes NAVMOPO (FJ Dynamics), AllyNav, LAFORGE, Green Growth, ITELMA, Cognitive Technology, Gremion, Trimble.